CDLUC3/mrt-admin-lambda/src-colladmin/README.md

   - GET /queues
   - GET /queue
     - queue-name
+    - TODO: can this information be returned from the ingest service or is it necessary to talk to ZK directly?
   - GET /submissions
     - submission-id (batch/job/both?)
+    - TODO: can this information be returned from the ingest service or is it necessary to talk to ZK directly?
   - Enumerate failed submissions
+    - TODO: can this information be returned from the ingest service or is it necessary to talk to ZK directly?
 - [ ] Pause/unpause submission queue
   - GET /queue-state
     - status (HOLD|RELEASE)
+    - Implement in ingest service
 - [ ] Restart a submission
   - POST /submission-restart/[submission-id]
 - [ ] Construct a new profile/ownership object